Pitto/Jasc-Soccer/readme.txt

 · get_short_side_pl_to_pass
 · get_short_endline_pl_to_pass
 · New sprite set
-· Use of custom font
-· Game menu :) - maybe fantastic!
 · 3 kind of skin for the player
 · Replais
 · Public